In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 UI design, and HTML/CSS development.

-Redesign and code 4 key web pages to create a user-focused experience.
-The new design should enhances navigation, legibility, and structure while retaining familiar brand elements and emphasizing Waterloo’s innovative culture.
+Create a user-focused experience through redesigning and coding four key web pages.
+The new design will enhance navigation, legibility, and structure while retaining familiar brand elements and emphasizing Waterloo’s innovative culture.

 • Large amounts of unstructured content